hanabi/hanabi.github.io/other-conventions/BGA.md

   * Alice plays the "filled-in" card as the focus of the clue, and holds on to the other red card for later.
 * On BGA, clues given similar to the one in the example above can ALSO mean to play both cards, depending on the situation. (e.g. Alice plays red 2 and then plays red 3.)
 * In my group, **the focus of the clue is always on the brand new card introduced**.
 In the previous example, Alice should play her newest card as either red 2 or rainbow 1.
 She is promised nothing about her other red card, meaning that it can be either red 2 or rainbow 2.
 * Why do this?
-Having this convention turned on makes it extremely clear exactly what card is being talked about in almost all situations.
+Having this convention makes it extremely clear exactly what card is being talked about in almost all situations.

 ### Chop Focus - Added